takari/team-book/reference/maven-classloading.md

 ## Build Extension classloaders

-Modern Maven 3.x build extensions are build extensions that either consts of multiple artifacts or have `META-INF/maven/extension.xml`.
+Modern Maven 3.x build extensions are build extensions that either consist of multiple artifacts or have `META-INF/maven/extension.xml`.
 Each modern build extension is loaded in a a fully isolated classloader, i.e. it is not possible to share classes or inject components among extensions.

 Maven guarantees that each distinct modern build extension (as identified by plugin groupId, artifactId, version and set of dependecies) is loaded by one and only one extensions classloader and the classloader is wired to all projects that use the extension.